zshi719/2025-Data-24100/README.md

 13. Options to add: github actions with testing & coding standards
 14. TDD
 15. For testing more about coverage, provide some examples and different types.
 End of lecture 16.
+16. Final Exam was WAY too easy and short.
+17. Quizzes need to be more consistent on difficulty level.
+2-3 easy questions and one hard question requiring writing python code.
-16. Add the ability to reset accounts via makefile in the assignment (part 5? part 6?)
+18. Add the ability to reset accounts via makefile in the assignment (part 5? part 6?)
 ```bash
 db_truncate: build
 	docker run $(COMMON_DOCKER_FLAGS) $(IMAGE_NAME) \
 	sqlite3 $(DB_PATH) "DELETE FROM accounts; DELETE FROM stocks_owned;"
 ```
-17. Maybe lean into pyproject.toml, its way more modern.
+1. Maybe lean into pyproject.toml, its way more modern.
 Use it for testing and requirements.
+2. Rewrite rubrics to help graders.
+Be more specific on a number of ongoing issues (branch protection violations, separation of concerns, unused code, inconsistent abstractions, etc.)
 </details>

 ## Course Description